Stu Kulak: Playing career

 Kulak was born in Edmonton, Alberta.
 He was selected in the third round, 115th overall, by the Vancouver Canucks in the 1981 NHL Entry Draft from the Victoria Cougars of the WHL.
 He would make his debut for the team at the age of just 19 in the 1982–83 season, appearing in 4 games and registering a goal and an assist.
-Considered one of the team's top prospects at this point, his career would go awry the following year when he suffered a serious abdominal injury which required surgery and forced him to miss almost two seasons.
+Considered one of the team's top prospects at this point, his career would go awry the following year when he suffered a serious abdominal injury, which required surgery and forced him to miss almost two seasons.

 In 1986–87, Kulak would crack the Canucks' roster out of training camp, appearing in 21 games before being waived and claimed by the Edmonton Oilers.
 He would be dealt again before the end of the season, this time to the New York Rangers.
 In what would prove to be his only full NHL season, Kulak registered 4 goals and 2 assists in 54 games between Vancouver, Edmonton, and New York.

-Kulak would have stints with the Quebec Nordiques and Winnipeg Jets over the next two seasons, but fail to stick full-time.
+Kulak would have stints with the Quebec Nordiques and Winnipeg Jets over the next two seasons, but failed to stick full-time.
 Released by the Jets in 1990, he would spend most of the 1990s in low-end minor pro before finally retiring in 2000.

 Kulak appeared in 90 NHL games, registering 8 goals and 4 assists for 12 points, along with 130 penalty minutes.